DaffaFauzan/MALIKA/README.md

 ## Using the App
-The app allows you to either use your device's camera to snap an image or select a local image from the device's file system.
+The app allows you to either use your device's camera to snap an image.
 Select an image of an object or put the object in frame using your camera, then click classify.
 Local inference will then be performed, and the top 3 results will be given with several comments.